davidhwyllie/findNeighbour4/README.md

 Endpoints [in detail](doc/endpoints.md) [in brief](doc/rest-routes.md)

 # Publication
-A publication describing this work is under review.
+A publication describing this work is in BMC Bioinformatics:
+BugMat and FindNeighbour: command line and server applications for investigating bacterial relatedness DOI : 10.1186/s12859-017-1907-2

 # Large test data sets
 Test data sets of *N. meningitidis*, *M. tuberculosis* and *S. enterica* data are available to download [here](https://ora.ox.ac.uk/objects/uuid:82ce6500-fa71-496a-8ba5-ba822b6cbb50).
 These are .tar.gz files, to a total of 80GB.